 Your Child's First Visit

-The Canadian Dental Association recommends the assessment of infants, by a dentist, within 6 months of the eruption of the first tooth or by one year of age.
+The Canadian Dental Association recommends the assessment of infants, by a dentist or pediatric dentist, within 6 months of the eruption of the first tooth or by 12 months of age.
 The goal is to have your child visit the dentist before there is a problem with his or her teeth.
 In most cases, a dental exam every six months will let your child's dentist catch small problems early.

 Here are 3 reasons to take your child for dental exams: